 3D modelling is a virtual representation of a three-dimensional object or environment using specialized software for various industries, including film, video game development, architecture, and product design.
 To create a 3D model, an artist first creates a basic shape called a mesh, which defines the object’s outline and overall form.
 They can then add details to the model by manipulating the mesh’s vertices (corners), texture, colour, lighting, and other visual effects.

 Many different software programs are available for 3D modelling, each with its tools and features.
 Some popular options include Autodesk Maya, Blender, and 3ds Max.

-To start with 3D modelling, you'll need to choose a software program and learn its interface and tools.
+To start with 3D modelling, you must choose a software program and learn its interface and tools.
 Many programs offer tutorials and online resources to help new users get up to speed.
-It can also be helpful to find online communities or take a class to learn from more experienced users and get feedback on your work.
+Finding online communities or taking a class to learn from more experienced users and get feedback on your work can also be helpful.

 What are the benefits of 3D modelling?

 There are many benefits to using 3D modelling in various industries:

 - Cost savings: 3D modelling created for prototypes and test designs saves money and resources compared to physical prototypes.